Are you feeling a little lost? Like you don’t who you are. How if you could just understand yourself better, life would make more sense to you.

 Rationalizing or trying to deduce logically a definite answer to finding yourself does in fact help explain the components, where they come from, how they are used, but does absolutely nothing to help you achieve the self-awareness you’re looking for.

 Or does it?

-I’m not a spiritual scientist or claim to be an expert in this field but I have done a lot of thought, call it meditation if you will, and long before my research brought me to study Buddhism I did find I was living (if there is such a thing) according to the ancient teachings.
+I’m not a spiritual scientist or claim to be an expert in this field but I have done a lot of thought, call it meditation if you will, and long before my research brought me to study Buddhism I did find I was living (if there is such a thing) according to the ancient teachings and others too.

 Honestly I felt I was doing the opposite of what I saw.

-I would find myself thanking (out loud) my car for getting me to my destination or just starting up in the morning.
+I would find myself thanking (literally out loud) my car for getting me to my destination or just starting up in the morning.

-Once I recall I had lawyers on my butt because I was relatively heavy in debt, I was driving to a job which barely paid me, I had no family living with me, no girlfriend, no real social life, my back hurt, my ears were not being cooperative and were making me dizzy with unprovoked episodes or Vertigo.
+Once I recall having lawyers on my butt because I was heavily in debt, driving to a job which barely paid me,no family living with me to call my own, no girlfriend, no real social life, my back hurt, my ears were not being cooperative and were making me dizzy with unprovoked episodes or Vertigo.

 And yet for some reason I felt happy.

 I realized years later it wasn’t because I believed I had found myself.
 Sure I spent years and had plenty of alone time to truly search for my purpose.

 Thanks to everyone around me who has done so much work helping others – I NOW understand why I was happy during those moments.